top of page

 There are a number of Roundabouts and Traffic lights along the route, and riders should take care at all junctions.

-The route will be ridden as a group with an opportunity to have an effort up the Chevin regrouping at Dynley Arms.
+The route will be ridden as a group with an opportunity to have an effort up the Chevin regrouping at Dyneley Arms.
 There is also a finish sprint finishing at the pedestrian crossing at Lawnswood (ONLY IF SAFE).

 You may need lights on the way home, and you should also bring your normal repair kit (inner tubes, pump etc) in case you have a mechanical.